top of page

 FAST Scholarship

-FAST is excited to announce the second annual Grant Imahara FAST Scholarship!
-This scholarship recognizes exceptional FAST students who are creative problem solvers and who have a passion for discovery.
-In partnership with the Grant Imahara STEAM Foundation, we will award scholarship recipients a total of $10,000 dispersed over the first two years of their college education.
-Our goal is for this scholarship to support FAST students as they continue their education and become the next generation of innovators and leaders across STEAM disciplines.
+FAST is excited to announce the third annual Grant Imahara FAST Scholarship!
+In partnership with the Grant Imahara STEAM Foundation, we will award a total of $10,000 dispersed over the first two years of college to selected recipients who attend a 4-year college or university.

 Eligibility Requirements